 A. FREEDOM OF EXPRESSION, INCLUDING FOR THE PRESS

-Freedom of Expression: The law criminalizes content deemed insulting to a religion or advocating separatism.
-The law also criminalizes hate speech, defined as “purposeful or unlawful dissemination of information aimed to create hatred or animosity against an individual or a particular group based on their race, beliefs and ethnicity.”
+Freedom of Speech: The law criminalizes speech deemed insulting to a religion or advocating separatism.
+The law also criminalizes hate speech, defined as “purposeful or unlawful dissemination of information aimed to create hatred or animosity against an individual or a particular group based on their race, beliefs, and ethnicity.”

 By law “spreading religious hatred, heresy, and blasphemy” is punishable by a maximum of five years in prison.
-Protests by Islamic groups or conservative clerical councils often prompted local authorities to act under the law.
-According to Amnesty International, in 2018 at least 30 individuals remained incarcerated for speech deemed blasphemous, immoral, or insulting.
+Protests by Islamist groups or conservative clerical councils often prompted local authorities to act under the law.
+According to the legal aid foundation, between January and May there were at least 38 blasphemy-related cases arising from at least 25 arrests.

-Although the law permits flying a flag symbolizing Papua’s cultural identity generally, a government regulation specifically prohibits the display of the Morning Star flag in Papua, as well as the Republic of South Maluku flag in Molucca and the Free Aceh Movement Crescent Moon flag in Aceh.
-NGOs reported that on August 31, police arrested six activists, including five Papuan students in Jakarta and Surya Anta Ginting, for flying the Morning Star flag outside the state palace.
-On September 3, police arrested an activist, Sayang Mandabayan, at the Manokwari airport for traveling with 1,500 small Morning Star flags.
+Although the law permits flying a flag symbolizing Papua’s cultural identity generally, a government regulation specifically prohibits the display of the Morning Star flag in Papua, the Republic of South Maluku flag in Molucca, and the Free Aceh Movement Crescent Moon flag in Aceh.
+In May an activist, Sayang Mandabayan, was convicted and sentenced to a prison term of nine months.
+He had been arrested in September 2019 at the Manokwari airport for traveling with 1,500 small Morning Star flags.

-Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views.
-The government, however, sometimes used regional and national regulations to restrict media.
-While some foreign journalists received permits for travel to Papua and West Papua Provinces, others reported bureaucratic delays or denials, ostensibly for safety reasons.
-Advocates for press freedom alleged that a governmental interagency group continued to review requests by foreign journalists to visit the region.
-The constitution protects journalists from interference, and the law requires that anyone who deliberately prevents journalists from doing their job shall face a maximum prison sentence of two years or a fine of Indonesian rupiah (IDR) 500 million ($35,700).
+Freedom of Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views.
+The government, however, sometimes used regional and national regulations, including those on blasphemy, hate speech, and separatism, to restrict the media.
+Permits for travel to Papua and West Papua Provinces remained a problem for foreign journalists, who reported bureaucratic delays or denials, ostensibly for safety reasons.
+The constitution protects journalists from interference, and the law requires that anyone who deliberately prevents journalists from doing their job shall face a maximum prison sentence of two years or a substantial fine.

-Libel/Slander Laws: Defamation provisions of the law prohibit libel and slander, which are punishable with five-year prison terms.
+Libel/Slander Laws: Criminal defamation provisions prohibit libel and slander, which are punishable with five-year prison terms.

-The government prosecuted individuals for free expression under a law that bans online crime, pornography, gambling, blackmail, lies, threats, and racism and prohibits citizens from distributing in electronic format any information deemed defamatory.
-The law carries maximum penalties of six years in prison, a fine of IDR one billion ($71,400), or both.
+The government prosecuted individuals for free expression under a law that bans online crime, pornography, gambling, blackmail, lies, threats, and racist content and prohibits citizens from distributing in electronic format any information deemed by the court defamatory.
+The law carries maximum penalties of six years in prison, a substantial fine, or both.
+NGOs have criticized the law’s vague and ambiguous provisions, which they note have been misused by authorities and private individuals to silence and punish critics, leading to increased self-censorship by journalists and activists.

-The Ministry of Communication and Information Technology continued to request that ISPs block access to content containing “prohibited electronic information,” including pornography, radical religious content, extortion, threats, and hate speech.
-A failure to enforce these restrictions could result in the revocation of an ISP’s license.
-The government also intervened with social media, search engines, app stores, and other websites to remove offensive and extremist content and revoke licenses that did not promptly comply with government demands.
+The Ministry of Communication and Information Technology continued to request that internet service providers block access to content containing “prohibited electronic information,” including pornography, radical religious content, extortion, threats, and hate speech.
+Failure to enforce these restrictions could result in the revocation of a provider’s license.
+The government also intervened with social media, search engines, app stores, and other websites to remove offensive and extremist content and revoked the licenses of those that did not promptly comply with government demands.

 ACADEMIC FREEDOM AND CULTURAL EVENTS

-The government-supervised Film Censorship Institute continued to censor domestic and imported movies for content deemed religiously or otherwise offensive.
+The government-supervised Film Censorship Institute censored domestic and imported movies for content deemed religiously or otherwise offensive.

 B. FREEDOMS OF PEACEFUL ASSEMBLY AND ASSOCIATION